The Best Channels for your Demand Generation Strategy

 However, leads often come from diverse sources, and each of these sources converts at a different pace.
 This effectively renders industry benchmarks as potentially misleading—at least to an extent—unless two funnels have identical sources of traffic, and use similar demand generation strategies for similar products.

-A better way to monitor and measure success is to compare it with the company’s own metrics over time.
+A better way to monitor and measure success is to compare it with the company’s own demand generation metrics over time.
 Make sure that you’re allocating resources to the most productive leads by tracking channels and sources of traffic individually.

 Success takes time, don’t rush.
 Study your demand gen report and aim to optimize your demand generation strategy with tweaks or pivots—whatever it needs.
 Things may look slow at first, but over time, incremental improvements can contribute significantly to your revenue growth.